 If you want the best quality films, you will want to avoid the neighborhood drugstores or big box stores like Walgreens, CVS, and Walmart since they generally only carry color film and in limited ISOs.
 Also, if you have them develop your film you won’t get your film negatives back at these stores, the digital scans are mediocre at best, and you have to wait a while to get your scans and prints back.

-Instead, consider one of the places from this article about where to get film developed or scannedOpens in a new tab., other services available, and how much it costs.
-Also, see this article for tips on how to securely and safely mail film to the online film developerOpens in a new tab. and the cost.
+Instead, consider one of the places from this article about where to get film developed or scanned, other services available, and how much it costs.
+Also, see this article for tips on how to securely and safely mail film to the online film developer and the cost.

 If you are interested in learning how to develop your own film at home, see these articles I wrote about what you’ll need and the steps involved to develop black and white film or color film at home.
-In addition, if you’re concerned about the chemicals involved with developing black and white film at home, see this article I wrote about developing film at home with safer and more environmentallyOpens in a new tab. friendly methods.
+In addition, if you’re concerned about the chemicals involved with developing black and white film at home, see this article I wrote about developing film at home with safer and more environmentally friendly methods.

 Sources: